Grey Pearl jewellery use and care

 A pearl or two will seem dislodged.
 Don't worry!

-It's simply a link that's twisted out of position.
+It's usually simply a link that's twisted out of position.
 It often happens when I work on the chains.
-And even I still think - Oh, it's ruined! - before I remember the trick:
+And even I still think - oh, it's ruined! - before I remember the trick.
+Here it is:

 Just shake and twist the chain a few times to let the links find their natural path; that will instantly restore the position of the links and make the chain look beautifully regular again.